geerlingguy/top500-benchmark/README.md

 Each host should be reachable via SSH using the username set in `ansible_user`.
 Other Ansible options can be set under `[cluster:vars]` to connect in more exotic clustering scenarios (e.g. via bastion/jump-host).

-Tweak other settings inside `config.yml` as desired (the most important being `hpl_root`—this is where the compiled MPI, ATLAS, and HPL benchmarking code will live).
+Tweak other settings inside `config.yml` as desired (the most important being `hpl_root`—this is where the compiled MPI, ATLAS/OpenBLAS/Blis, and HPL benchmarking code will live).

-> **Note**:
+> **Note**: The names of the nodes inside `hosts.ini` must match the hostname of their corresponding node; otherwise, the benchmark will hang when you try to run it in a cluster.
-> The names of the nodes inside `hosts.ini` must match the hostname of their corresponding node; otherwise, the benchmark will hang when you try to run it in a cluster.
+>
 > For example, if you have `node-01.local` in your `hosts.ini` your host's hostname should be `node-01` and not something else like `raspberry-pi`.

 Then run the benchmarking playbook inside this directory: